-This award recognizes IEC member companies that demonstrate innovation, new ideas, and success in energy-efficient or green building construction projects.
+This award recognizes IEC member companies that exhibit excellence in low-voltage systems construction by striving for innovation and total quality.
 The judging panel will consider industrial construction amounts, costs of installation vs. payback, carbon credits earned, and low environmental impact or environmentally responsible business operations during the construction process, if measurable or demonstrable.